 - Jealousy of others or the preconception that others are jealous of you

-- Convinced that they are better than others and have fantasies of great success, power, and influence
+- Convinced they are better than others and have fantasies of great success, power, and influence

 Histrionic Personality Disorder (HPD)

-- HPD symptoms include attention seeking behavior often by being emotionally dramatic, overtly sexual, or delivering strong opinions with few facts
+- HPD symptoms include attention seeking behavior and being emotionally dramatic, overtly sexual, or delivering strong opinions with few facts

 - Highly susceptible to peer-influence

-- Tendency to believe to that relationships with others are deeper or more intimate than in reality
+- Tendency to believe that relationships with others are deeper or more intimate than in reality

-- Fragile self-image with tendencies toward mood swings, depression, and suicidal threats and behavior as a result of interpersonal stress
+- Fragile self-image with tendencies toward mood swings, depression, and suicidal threats or behavior because of interpersonal stress

-- Engage in self-destructive or risky behavior like substance abuse, unsafe sex, binge eating, or gambling sprees
+- Engage in self-destructive and risky behavior like substance abuse, unsafe sex, binge eating, or gambling sprees

 - Tendency to have intense and unstable relationships

-- Displays of anger, emptiness, or an intense fear abandonment often as a result of stress-related paranoia
+- Displays of anger, emptiness, or an intense fear abandonment often due to stress-related paranoia

 Cluster C Personality Disorders – Anxious or Fearful

-Cluster C personality disorders involve patterns of fearful or anxiety-based thinking and behavior.
+Cluster C personality disorders involve patterns of fearful or anxious thinking and behavior.
+Some symptoms are closely related to different types of anxiety disorders.

 - Obsessive-Compulsive Personality Disorder